Study Abroad Scholarship Competition

 About the prize

-The winner will receive a cash award to offset the cost of their international experience.
-The award amount varies annually.
+The winners will receive one of four $1,500-$2,000 cash awards to offset the cost of their international experience.

 The Judges